 - If you choose not to proceed with your appeal, contact SGI at 1-800-667-8015.

 - Your hearing will take place during the day, by phone, and last about 15-20 minutes.

 - The people involved in the conversation are you, two board members, and a hearing coordinator who takes notes and notifies you of the decision.

-- Following your hearing, members of the HTB will either maintain or reverse SGI's safety rating penalty.
+- Following your hearing, members of the HTB will uphold, reverse or reduce SGI's safety rating penalty.

 - You will be notified about the decision shortly after your hearing.

 - If your appeal is successful, SGI will adjust your safety rating and refund any financial penalty, when applicable.

 - The decision is final and cannot be appealed.

 - To request a written copy of your decision, email or fax our office.